 Merrill is a somewhat small city located in the state of Wisconsin.
 With a population of 9,233 people and six constituent neighborhoods, Merrill is the 88th largest community in Wisconsin.

-Unlike some cities, Merrill isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Merrill are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Merrill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Merrill is a city of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Merrill who work in office and administrative support (18.27%), sales jobs (10.96%), and management occupations (5.53%).

 In terms of college education, the citizens of Merrill rank slightly lower than the national average.
 13.61% of adults 25 and older in Merrill have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.